mongodb/mongo-java-driver/docs/reference/content/reference/logging.md

 # Logging

-By default logging is enabled via the popular [SLF4J](http://www.slf4j.org/) API.
-But it's optional: if the driver detects the presence of
+By default, logging is enabled via the popular [SLF4J](http://www.slf4j.org/) API.
+The use of [SLF4J](http://www.slf4j.org/) is optional;
-SLF4J on the classpath it will use it.
-Otherwise, it will fall back to JUL (`java.util.logging`).
+the driver will use SLF4J if the driver detects the presence of SLF4J in the classpath.
+Otherwise, the driver will fall back to
+JUL (`java.util.logging`).

 The driver uses the following logger names: